 Honors students are eligible for various stipends and awards, for which they must apply.
 These include stipends for juniors and seniors conducting research with faculty members and for honors study away.
 Application procedures and deadlines are announced via the honors Blackboard email distribution list.

 Questions?
-Contact Professor of English and Director of Honors Doug Sugano (email@example.com) or Professor of French and Assistant Director of Honors Bendi Benson Schrambach (firstname.lastname@example.org).
+Contact Professor of English and Director of Honors Doug Sugano (firstname.lastname@example.org) or Associate Professor of Theology and Assistant Director of Honors Will Kynes (email@example.com).